Anchorman 2: The Legend Continues: Plot

 During a party celebrating GNN's success, Lame causes Burgundy to slip and suffer a head injury, resulting in him becoming blind.
 Unable to read the news, Burgundy isolates himself in a lighthouse, unable to adjust to his loss of vision.
-Corningstone arrives with Walter for a visit, announcing that she has quit her own job, and Burgundy bonds with his family, gradually adjusting to his disability.
-Burgundy and his son rehabilitate a small shark, naming him Doby before setting him free.
+Corningstone arrives with Walter for a visit, announcing that she has dumped Gary and quit her job because Burgundy's GNN antics ruined everything she loved about the news.
+Burgundy bonds with his family, gradually adjusting to his disability.
+Burgundy and Walter rehabilitate a small shark, naming him Doby before setting him free.

-Later, Burgundy discovers that Corningstone was concealing messages from his eye doctor regarding an experimental procedure, as she thought his blindness has been significant in the family rebonding.
+Burgundy discovers that Corningstone was concealing messages from his eye doctor regarding an experimental procedure, since she thought his blindness has been significant in the family bonding.
 He leaves angrily, gets his vision restored, and returns to GNN.

-Back in New York, Burgundy is once again approached by Corningstone, who pleads with him to attend Walter's piano recital.
-At the same time, an exclusive news story comes in, requiring him to cover it.
-However, on live television, Burgundy instead admits that news is supposed to inform, not entertain, and takes responsibility for the mistakes he made, following it up by quitting and walking off.

-Burgundy leaves for Walter's recital but is intercepted by an angered Lame and his team and several other news teams, all of whom want to kill him due to his fame.
+Back in New York, Corningstone pleads with Burgundy to attend Walter's piano recital.
+An exclusive news story comes in, requiring Burgundy to cover it.
+However, on live TV, Burgundy instead says that news should inform, not entertain, delivers a two-sentence summary of Fantana's airline story, and leaves for Walter's recital.
+He is intercepted by an angered Lame and his team and several other news teams, all of whom want to kill him due to his fame.
 Kind, Fantana, and Tamland arrive to defend him and a massive battle ensues.
-Burgundy's old arch-rival Wes Mantooth arrives in time to save him from Lame's news crew, before Tamland accidentally sets off an explosion.
+Burgundy's old arch-rival Wes Mantooth arrives and saves him from Lame's news crew.
+Tamland accidentally sets off an explosion.
 Burgundy reaches Walter's recital in time, and reconciles with Corningstone.

-Later, attending Tamland's and Chani's wedding on the beach, Ron spots Doby in the water.
-He tries to greet him, only to be attacked, forcing Baxter to rescue him.
+While attending Tamland and Chani's wedding on the beach, Burgundy spots Doby in the water.
+He greets him, only to be attacked.
+Baxter rescues him.